KevinPike/cododemo/Ambassador.md

 What is an Ambassador?
 ----------------------

 The ambassador pattern is like the CoreOS-Sidekick-confd example except that the sidekick is implemented as a stub app and fleet dependencies.
 They both share etcd in order to replicate confiuration info.

+The mission for the ambassador pattern is to (a) support multiple network topologies (b) survive network partitioning (c) and some HA strategies.

 First Example
 -------------